Too Many Light Bulbs? Find the Right One for You

 Typical price

-10.– to 20.–Represents the highest level of energy efficiency, using minimal electricity for maximum light output.
+8.20 to 18.–Represents the highest efficiency class, consuming the least amount of energy for maximum light output.

 Bestseller